 If you live in or are traveling to Atlanta, there are two ways to enjoy these fluffy buttermilk biscuits.
 Like I did, you can take Todd’s biscuit-making class, or you can order a dozen of Hutchinson’s Finest Biscuits for delivery.

-The 8-person biscuit workshops are usually offered every few months at the Learning Kitchen Atlanta inside the Sweet Auburn Curb Market.
+The 8-person biscuit workshops are usually offered every few months through the Learning Kitchen Atlanta.
 In two hours, you’ll learn how to make buttermilk biscuits and a quick jam from scratch.
 Then you’ll head home with freshly baked biscuits, homemade jam, the recipes, and tons of helpful tips.
 You can register for future biscuit workshops through Hutchison’s Finest Biscuits or the Learning Kitchen Atlanta, which also offers a variety of other cooking classes and events.

 Of course, another option for enjoying these buttermilk biscuits — without doing any of the dough rolling yourself — is to order Hutchinson’s Finest Biscuits for a Saturday morning delivery.
 In addition to buttermilk biscuits, Hutchinson’s Finest offers cinnamon sugar biscuits, cheddar-chive biscuits, and a mixed dozen.
 Each order also includes your choice of a jam.
 To see if you are in the delivery zone and to place your order, check out HutchinsonsFinest.com.